KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_float_rgb9e5/README.md

 The `KHR_texture_float_rgb9e5` extension is added to the `textures` object and specifies a `source` property that points to the index of the `image` which defines a reference to the KTX v2 image in VK_FORMAT_E5B9G9R9_UFLOAT_PACK32.

+### Using this extension

-The following glTF will load `image.ktx2` in clients that support this extension, and otherwise fall back to `image.png`.
+The following glTF will load `image.ktx2` in clients that support this extension.
+Since this extension adds support for higher dynamic range there is no fallback to JPEG or PNG (LDR) images.

 ```json
 {